The top 5 IT problems for SMEs and how to resolve them

 “If you’re proactive you focus on preparing.
 If you’re reactive you focus on repairing”.
 Systems need regular maintenance to ensure they run properly and securely, and without that issues can quickly turn into expensive and time-consuming emergencies.
 When there is a process for tracking issues, it allows IT teams or providers to analyse and identify trends.
 Upon further inspection or a trend they may find that the issue is a symptom of a greater problem.
 Instead of solving the same recurring issue every time it crops up, take a proactive approach and find a solution to the root case.
 This would make the issue go away for good, and although your business to be more productive – instead of firefighting problems.

 3. Business strategy is disconnected from IT

-Business leaders are often disconnect from IT and, as a result, can fail to see how technology fits into the bigger picture, and how it can help a company to achieve their goals.
-Other can go even further, viewing IT simply as a necessary evil which demands value without delivering any real value.
+Business leaders are often disconnected from IT and can fail to see how technology fits into the bigger picture.
+Other can go even further, viewing IT simply as a necessary evil which demands spend without delivering any real value.
 If your business views IT in this unfavourable light then you are missing out on a world of potential, likely making it harder to achieve your goals.
 If you’re planning on doubling the size of your business in the next three years but don’t inform IT, how will you ensure you have the infrastructure, systems and processes in place to support that growth, in that timeframe.
 When IT and business strategy are truly aligned, and working in partnership, a business can scale without limits.

 4. Increasing security risks